Friday, February 28, 2020

 24 Mark, Aristarchus, Demas, and Luke my fellow labourers.

-Patreon image donor: Gene Burke
+Patreon image patron: Gene Burke

 25 The grace of our Lord Jesus Christ be with your spirit.
 Amen.